volfpeter/markyp-html/README.md

 ## Getting started

+If you are not familiar with the basic concepts of `markyp`, please start by having a look at its documentation [here](https://github.com/volfpeter/markyp).

 The following very short example creates the most basic Hello World webpage.
 As you can see, all it takes is a single `webpage()` call and string conversion.

 ```Python